peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 # History

 SI-UBL 1.2 is the third version of the Simplerinvoicing document format.
-It is a subseet of the UBL Invoice format, and was created by the members of Simplerinvoicing for e-invoicing use in the Netherlands.
+It is a subset of the UBL Invoice format, and was created by the members of Simplerinvoicing for e-invoicing use in the Netherlands.

 In 2018, after the publication of European Norm EN-16931, the STPE created a Core Invoice Usage specification for EN-16931 for use in the Netherlands, called NLCIUS.
 To conform to EN-16931 and NLCIUS, SI-UBL was updated to SI-UBL 2.0.